tipodice/samples/README.md

 A list of random samples in .wav format

-Use /random/file_list.json get a list of available samples
+Use [/random/file_list.json](https://raw.githubusercontent.com/tipodice/samples/main/random/file_list.json) to get a list of available samples